-Restorative breakdowns -Child’s pose
+Restorative breakdown: child’s pose

-By Megan Prenty and Alana Rigby
+By Megan Prenty

 Child’s pose is one of the most familiar yoga asanas.
 Called balasana in Sanskrit, the pose is intended in many classes to be a position of rest and ease.
 The myth associated with this asana refers to a return to a child-like state of openness and contentment.